 Her past vocal teachers most notably include Hilda Harris and June Nathaniel, and she has sung in masterclass with David Jones, Lorraine Nubar, Sanford Sylvan and Ashley Putnam, among others.
 Natalia has been coached by Gait Sirguey, Tom Muraco, Cathy Olsen Christopher Cano and Jeffrey Middleton, and been conducted by Carlos Aransay, Ian Shaw, Robert Lyall, Jorge Parodi and Szymon Morus.

-Natalia's performance highlights include singing the role of RITA with Martina Arroyo's Prelude to Performance Program NYC, originating the role of 'Female Jab Molassie' in the 2014 World Premiere the new Music Theatre work JAB MOLASSIE by Trinidadian composer Dominique Legendre (Calabash Foundation), and singing the soprano solos for REMEMBRANCE a newly composed symphonic work in seven movements by Dr Roger J. Henry.
+Natalia's performance highlights include singing the role of RITA with Martina Arroyo's Prelude to Performance Program NYC, originating the role of 'Female Jab Molassie' in the 2014 World Premiere the new Music Theatre work JAB MOLASSIE by Trinidadian composer Dominique Legendre (Calabash Foundation), and.
+She was the featured soprano soloist at the UWI Arts Chorale performance of Carmina Burana, sang at the opening ceremony of the 2019 CARIFESTA celebrations, and has performed frequently with the National Philharmonic Orchestra, most notably singing the soprano solos for ‘Remembrance’ a newly composed symphonic work in seven movements by Dr Roger J. Henry.

 She has been featured in recital in London, Poland, New York and within the Caribbean region and in her native Trinidad, and won second prize at the 2012 Concurso y Festival de Canto Lirico held annually in Trujillo, Peru.
 She is well remembered for her triumphant sweep of the 2004 Trinidad Music Festival where she copped three Championship trophies for Best Operatic Aria, Best Operatic Duet and Most Outstanding Performer of the entire festival.

-The operatic roles she has performed include Olympia (Les Contes de Hoffmann), Fiordiligi (Cosi fan tutte), Rosalinde (Die Fledermaus), Adina (Elixir of Love), Madame Herz (Impresario), Fire, Princess & Nightingale (L'Enfant et les Sortileges), Micaela (Carmen), Rita (Rita), Dido (Dido & Aeneas), and Queen of the Night (Magic Flute).
+The operatic roles she has performed include Olympia (Les Contes de Hoffmann), Fiordiligi (Cosi fan tutte), Rosalinde (Die Fledermaus), Adina (Elixir of Love), Madame Herz (Impresario), the Widow Hanna Glavari (The Merry Widow), Micaela (Carmen), Rita (Rita), Fire, Princess & Nightingale (L'Enfant et les Sortileges), Dido (Dido & Aeneas), and Queen of the Night (Magic Flute).